iennae/ed-training/labs/assign_3.md

 ```

 How do you know if your recipe worked?
-Kitchen converge finishes without errors, and you have a port up and running.
+Kitchen converge finishes without errors, and you mysql up and running.
 You can check by browsing directly to the node because you have set up port forwarding!

 ```